rajatbhai980/breakfree-api-/README.md

 <div align="center">

 # BreakFree
 This is a Habit Tracker website where you can add friends, make room and count days for anything you like.
-I am building this project because the leaderboard system with your friends who have similars goals can increase the determination and make it more fun to use.
+I am building this project because the leaderboard system with your friends who have similars goals can increase everyones determination and make it more videogame like sense of satisfaction.
 </div>

 ### Cloning the repository